Armawill/calculator/README.md

 # calculator

-A new Flutter project, that have simple calculator and unit converter
+A new Flutter project, that have simple calculator and unit converter.
+This project not finished.

 ## Getting Started